ekwoka/freshport/markdown/contributions/flamethrower.md

 git: github.com/fireship-io/flamethrower/pull/28
 ---

-Improves the performance of the DOM diff'ing algorithm, optimized for the most common scenarios.z
+Improves the performance of the DOM diff'ing algorithm, optimized for the most common scenarios.